 What is financial planning, exactly?

-- Finding a safe withdrawal rate and discussing which accounts to draw down first
+- Understanding which accounts to draw down first and finding a safe withdrawal rate.

 - Exploring Social Security maximization & timing strategies

-- Understanding efficient charitable (or non-charitable) gifting strategies
+- Developing tax-efficient charitable & family gifting strategies

-- Developing and monitoring financial goals going forward
+- Monitoring your financial goals and plan going forward

 You might be wondering…